izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 **A reproduction of figure 9.5 with additional information.** In purple is the tangent to the quantum boundary within the region identified as 'of interest' (i.e. the first quantum LF inequality).
 ```

-## Proving the Bound is Tight
+## Analytically Proving the Bound

-We will carry out the sum of squares decomposition several times with different orders of operators, some natural and some randomised, to emphasize that it does not matter; the decomposition is a property of the inequality not the order of operators chosen.
+We will carry out the sum of squares decomposition several times with different orders of operators, some natural and some randomised, to provide five different proofs of the bound.
+We do not know if any SOS decomposition is more useful than another so we preserve several for the record.

 ```{figure} key.JPG
 :name: key-figure